coatyio/coaty-js/docs/man/developer-guide.md

 If you make use of Angular CLI to bundle your Coaty web app for the browser, you have to consider the following topic.
 Starting with Angular CLI 6, the underlying webpack doesn't configure any shims for Node.js any more.
-But the MQTT.js client library used by Coaty JS requires some Node.js polyfills (for process, global, Buffer, etc.) when run in the browser.
+But Coaty JS binding libraries require some Node.js polyfills (for process, global, Buffer, etc.) when run in the browser.

 To solve this problem, webpack needs to be reconfigured to polyfill or mock required Node.js globals and modules.
 This extra Node.js configuration is